Jets in holding pattern awaiting Aaron Rodgers' decision

 The next tier of free-agent quarterbacks includes Baker Mayfield, Jacoby Brissett, Andy Dalton, Carson Wentz and Marcus Mariota.
 That’s a big drop-off from Rodgers.

-Moreover, if the Jets trade for Rodgers, they could try to add some of his Packers’ teammates, including receivers Allen Lazard and Randall Cobb.
+If the Jets trade for Rodgers, they could try to add some of his Packers teammates, including receivers Allen Lazard and Randall Cobb.
 New Jets offensive coordinator Nathaniel Hackett held the same title for three years with Green Bay and knows them well.

-Robert Saleh said the Jets would be “judicious” in free agency.
-They haven’t spent wildly under general manager Joe Douglas, but they will for a quarterback because Zach Wilson has disappointed after the Jets selected him No. 2 overall in 2021.
+Robert Saleh said the Jets will be “judicious” in free agency.
+They haven’t spent wildly under general manager Joe Douglas, but they will for a quarterback because Zach Wilson has disappointed after the Jets selected him No. 2 overall in the 2021 draft.

 “We’re always going to try to do something that helps us both short term and long term,” Douglas said.